 Why Do You Need Job References?

-A potential employer will request references so they can ask about your past work experience, education, and personal traits.
+A potential employer will request references to ask about your past work experience, education, and personal traits.
 They want to verify if what you’ve claimed is true.
 This is invaluable information to a potential employer.
-With important references in your back pocket, it is vital to get the timing right.
+With essential references in your back pocket, it is vital to get the timing right.

 Where Do Your Job References Go?